Introduction

 </Accordion.Root>

-Headless components
+Headless classes

+action: the preprocessor takes care of everything for you.
 Here’s an example using the headless ToggleButton

-class to create an unstyled toggle button:
+to create an unstyled toggle button:

 <script lang="ts">